-The new Asian Supermarket in Belfast is easy to find from the original location, continuing up the Ormeau Road, before crossing the bridge, and following the river/Ormeau Embankment where the new building is found on the left.
-Next to a rather massive car park, with plenties of parking spaces for everyone.
-As this would be the major advantage of the new Asian Supermarket, both for us and the residents surrounding the old location.
-As the parking was always a nightmare with double-parked vans, lorries, abandoned cars on sidewalks, and it was just a disaster finding parking spaces in the area.
+The new Asian Supermarket in Belfast is easy to find from its original location, continuing up the Ormeau Road from Belfast City Centre, before crossing the bridge, and following the river/Ormeau Embankment where the new building is found on the left.
+Next to it is a rather massive car park, with plenty of parking for everyone, and this would be the major advantage of the new Asian Supermarket, both for us and with the residents surrounding the old location.
+The parking was always a nightmare with double-parked vans, lorries, and abandoned cars on sidewalks, and it was just a disaster finding parking spaces in the area.

 A New Massive Layout

 Next are the fresh fruit and veg shelves which span across two sides of a corner, where we go mostly for Thai ingredients; like lemongrass, and galangal, and whatnot.
-And hopefully some basils and fresh birdseye chillies which really depends 0n fresh deliveries.
+And hopefully some basils and fresh birdseye chillies which really depends on fresh deliveries.
 As there will be a handful of ingredients we rarely find, such as kaprao (Thai Holy Basil) due to its limited use in cooking, as well as short-lived shelf lives etc.

 Otherwise I spend most of my time in the instant ramen section, just grabbing random packs of noodles.
 And they do have a rather decent selection at the Asian Supermarket; including the fiery Korean Samyang noodles, and Indonesia’s ‘Salty Boi’ Indomie flavours.
 Along with the usual Korean Shin Ramyun, and a wide selection of Mama and Maggi packets, as well as more obscure flavours of Japanese Cup Noodles and UFO ramen bowls.
 And there’s also lots of random Pocky flavours nearby.

 The Upstairs Cafe

 But I guess I was focusing more on what it could be, than what it should be.
 As it’s just a relatively generic cafe.
 However there are the occasional Asian eats on the menu, where some of the more intriguing eats on the day included; Korean ‘Bullogi Beef’ (which I’m guessing is a typo on Bulgogi), then Char Sui and Malaysian Curry Puffs, and Vietnamese Banh Mi (full menu below right).